rxdvd/7chan-server/README.md

 <!-- things you didn't know how to do, how you solved it i.e. any time you had to google -->
 + Using a destructuring tecnique to find an object by "inner id": `posts.find( ({pid}) => pid == requestedPostId)` https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/find

++ jest coverage does not count in html files

 ## Remaining Bugs

 + throw an error if a comment is submitted blank

 ## Improvements & Future Features

++ We have trialled but not included a server route that requires authentication in order to delete a post